bschreck/portfolio/_includes/about.md

 Cofounder and Chief Data Scientist at [Feature Labs](http://feature-labs.com).

+# Work

+Feature Labs is a venture-backed startup enabling enterprises to conduct and productize data science without hiring additional data scientists.
+We automate and abstract away the complexities of the entire data science process so that business executives, domain experts, and software engineers can focus on solving business problems instead of optimizing complex algorithms or building large data processing systems.

 Besides data science and machine learning, I'm into Zen Buddhism, pole vaulting, mobility, music, skiing, and generally making a fool of myself through art.

 # Research